 Let me know in the comments if you try this recipe!

 - Remove the stems from the shiso leaves and arrange the leaves in an even layer on a baking sheet.
 Dry the leaves at 170°F (75°C) for about 40 minutes or until the leaves are very dry.

 - Remove from heat and transfer the leaves to a mixing bowl.
 Using your hands, crush the leaves into very small flakes.
 Do not overdo it.
 Otherwise, you will end up with a powder.

 - Add the toasted sesame seeds, salt, sugar, and gochugaru if using.
 Stir to combine and transfer to a small jar or container.

-- Sprinkle of top of cooked white rice, tofu, or vegetables to add a subtle herbal and nutty flavor!
-Furikake will keep for up to 2 months stored in an airtight container, at room temperature.
+- Sprinkle on top of cooked white rice, tofu, or vegetables to add a subtle herbal and nutty flavor!
+Furikake will keep for up to 2 months stored in an airtight container at room temperature.

 About the Author